 I love this technique because it’s so quick and easy, and I don’t have to stand there at my ironing board for ages measuring and pressing.
 This is especially good in the hot summer months!
 But it’s also an incredibly easy way to hem those more complicated curved edges perfectly.
 And I also really love the effect of a colorful contrasting strip of fabric on the inside of a garment’s hem!
 It’s like a little hidden treasure!

-Don’t forget to come back later this week because we’re going to use this technique for finishing off what I consider the most annoying garment ever to hem: the circle skirt!
+Now that you know how to hem with bias tape, put the technique to use finishing off what I consider the most annoying garment ever to hem: the circle skirt!
+Click here to find out how!
 Trust me, once you learn this technique, you’ll start sewing dozens of circle skirts!
-Don’t miss out!